-A Vampyre Story Review
+A Vampyre Story Review for PC

-A Vampyre Story box art
+A Vampyre Story Review for PC

 Aside from the more involved puzzles, you’ll spend a lot of time collecting items, combining them, and using them throughout the game.
 The inventory system is a little different in A Vampyre Story.
 Small items you pick up will appear in your inventory immediately, but grabbing larger objects will produce a blue, ethereal “idea” of the item or the associated action it’s used for that can be dragged and dropped wherever needed.
 Doing so will then prompt Mona to switch to bat form, warp her to wherever you found the object, and return with it for use at the proper location.
 It’s an interesting way to change things up.
 It doesn’t really hurt or improve the gameplay.
 Thankfully, the warp scenes can quickly be skipped, for those without the patience for them.